Michigan Wolverines track and field

-The Michigan Wolverines men's track and field team is the intercollegiate track and field program representing the University of Michigan.
+The Michigan Wolverines track and field teams are the intercollegiate track and field programs representing the University of Michigan.
 The school competes in the Big Ten Conference in Division I of the National Collegiate Athletic Association (NCAA).

-Michigan men's track and field athletes have won 47 NCAA individual event championships, 14 Olympic gold medals, 57 Big Ten Conference team championships (31 outdoor, 26 indoor), and one NCAA team championship.
+Michigan men's and women's track and field athletes have won 63 NCAA/AIAW individual event championships (47 men's, 16 women's), 14 Olympic gold medals, 76 Big Ten Conference team championships (31 men's outdoor, 26 men's indoor, 9 women's outdoor, 10 women's indoor), and one NCAA team championship.

-The team has had 13 coaches in 122 years from 1901 to 2022.
-The team is currently coached by head coach Kevin Sullivan.
+The men's team has had 13 coaches in 122 years from 1901 to 2022.
+The teams are currently coached by head coach Kevin Sullivan.